arcfox72/ArcsDefaultHud/README.md

 Be sure to back up your old hud folder first!
 Never know when something might break, and it's always best to be prepared.

 1. Press `Download Zip` on Github.
-This will download `ImprovedDefaultHUD.zip`
+This will download `ImprovedDefaultHUD-master.zip`
 2. Navigate to `C:\Program Files (x86)\Steam\SteamApps\common\Team Fortress 2\tf\custom`
 3. Extract .zip file contents into the `custom` folder.
 4. Ensure that the final file structure resembles the following:
 ```
 tf
 └── custom
-    └── ImprovedDefaultHUD
+    └── ImprovedDefaultHUD-master
         ├── materials
         ├── resource
         ├── scripts